alespool/alespool/README.md

 -   🧪  I'm a passionate and dedicated Data Scientist
 -   💓  Strong interest in applying data insights to the field of neuroscience
--   🌱  Love for knowledge and nature.
+-   🌱  Love for knowledge, nature and calisthenics.
 -   ✍️  Currently researching deep learning algorithms.
 -   🛠️  2+ years experience as data analyst
 -   ⚡  Fun fact: I can cook Chinese, Filipino and Italian cuisine 🥘